jackfranklin/jackfranklindotcodotuk/src/site/blog/2024-11-17-typescript-enums-0-values.md

 ```

 Now code that checks `if(status)` when status is `Status|null` will work as
-intended as we avoid inadvertently treating an enum value as falsey.
+intended as we avoid inadvertently treating an enum value as falsy.

 If you prefer to be more explicit with your enum values, you can also use string
 values.
-As long as you avoid the empty string (which is also considered "falsey"
+As long as you avoid the empty string (which is also considered "falsy"
-in JavaScript), you will also avoid the bug in this blog post:
+in JavaScript), you will also avoid the bug:

 ```typescript
 const enum Status {